 Note: the term characteristic function is sometimes called an indicator function.
 This can cause some confusion, as an indicator function is also a specific function used in set theory.
-If you’re looking for the indicator functions used in probability and set theory (that take on values of 1 or 0), see: What is an indicator function?
+In addition, if you’re looking for the indicator functions used in probability and set theory (that take on values of 1 or 0), see: What is an indicator function?
 Otherwise, read on.

 A characteristic function completely defines a probability distribution.
 Completely defining a probability distribution involves defining a complex function (a mix of real numbers and imaginary numbers).